ale93p/namb/config/workflow.md

 ### Synthetic Datastream

-This properies are inside the `synthetic` tag of the `datastream` section:
+These properties are inside the `synthetic` tag of the `datastream` section:
 ```yaml
 datastream:
     synthetic: